laere/RPS/README.md

 Keep track of player wins and computer wins **DONE**

+Make the game more visually appealing.

+Allow users to tweet their score.

+Add animations for specific actions.

 Add Local Storage!

 Add funny choices like chuck norris, batman, etc.